pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 Similarly, VoiceOver on iOS will open pop-ups for exploration of MathML fragments, creating a separate context and confusion.
-NVDA needs third party plugins to do anything and has no visual component.
+NVDA needs third party plugins to do anything and has no visual component (i.e., highlighting while exploring) leaving non-blind to guess what is going on.

 **Theoretically**, MathML cannot be accessible in the web's sense.
-Heuristics must be applied and now you frequently have 2 problems \-- your MathML must work visually and you might have to work around particularly dumb heuristics.
+Heuristics must be applied and now you frequently have 2 problems - your MathML must work visually and you might have to work around particularly dumb heuristics.